DiarmuidM/charity-covid19/docs/_posts/2020-07-13-foundation-and-dissolution-june-update.md

 ## June 2020 Update

-Using publicly available data collected the first week of July 2020, the following are the trends in registrations (foundations) and de-registrations (dissolutions) for the three UK charity jurisdictions:
+Using publicly available data collected the first week of July 2020, the following are the trends in registrations (foundations) and de-registrations (dissolutions) for the following jurisdictions:
 * England and Wales
 * Scotland
 * Northern Ireland

-In addition we analyse registration data for the following jurisdictions:
-* Australia
+* Australia (registrations only)
+* New Zealand
-* United States of America
+* United States of America (registrations only)
+* Canada

 There are two types of analyses presented here:
 1. The monthly figures for registrations and de-registrations in 2020, compared to the average figures for 2015-2019.